 So where do we go from here?

-Adamson Ahdoot belongs to several prestigious groups recognizing achievement in justice in our field, including Super Lawyers and the Million Dollar Advocates Forum.
-Our law firm specializes solely in personal injury and wrongful death litigation and is available for a free consultation anytime: simply call (877) 871-3265.
+Adamson Ahdoot belongs to several prestigious groups recognizing achievement in our field, including Super Lawyers and the Million Dollar Advocates Forum.
+Our law firm specializes solely in personal injury and wrongful death litigation and is available for a free consultation anytime: simply call (800) 310-1606.

 We serve the entire state of California, with headquarters in Los Angeles and offices throughout the state.
 Our boutique firm is 100% focused on personal injury law, so we can take the time to learn every new piece of legislation to better serve our clients.

-Our firm is 100% based on plaintiff litigation, and offer consultations in English and Spanish.
-We know that sometimes the language barrier can prevent justice from being done, and are proud to be of assistance to our Spanish speaking community.
+Our firm is 100% based on plaintiff litigation and offers consultations in English and Spanish.
+We know that sometimes the language barrier can prevent justice from being done, and are proud to be of assistance to our Spanish-speaking community.

 All of our consultations are free and confidential, and appointments can be made over the phone.
-Each one of our lawyers is highly skilled in personal injury law, and we focus on each case with the expertise that 30+ years in this business has taught us.
+Each one of our lawyers is highly skilled in personal injury law, and we focus on each case with the expertise that a combined 100 years of legal experience has taught us.
 We are proud to serve our community and proud to hold others accountable for keeping our fellow California residents safe.
 Call us today, and let our compassionate experts be your guide.
 You never have to do it alone.